 The Crypto Library consists of several binary packages that are intended to be linked to the Security IC Embedded Software.
 The Security IC Embedded Software developer links the binary packages that he needs to his Embedded Software and the whole is subsequently implemented in arbitrary memory (Flash) of the hardware platform.
-The P73N2M0B0.202 provides the computing platform and cryptographic support by means of co-processors for the Crypto Library.
+The NCJ38A0 provides the computing platform and cryptographic support by means of co-processors for the Crypto Library.

-The Security Software of P73N2M0B0.2C2 provides the security functionality described below in addition to the functionality described in the Hardware Security Target [31] for the hardware platform.
+The Security Software of NCJ38AC provides the security functionality described below in addition to the functionality described in the Hardware Security Target [35] for the hardware platform.
 The Security Software uses hardware functionality that is covered by the scope of the platform evaluation like the PKC coprocessor.

-The Crypto Library provides AES, DES, Triple-DES (3DES), RSA, RSA key generation, RSA public key computation, ECDSA (ECC over GF(p)) signature generation and verification, ECDSA (ECC over GF(p)) key generation, ECDH (ECC Diffie-Hellmann) key-exchange, full point addition (ECC over GF(p)), ECDAA, standard security level SHA-1, SHA-224, SHA-256, SHA-384, SHA-512, SHA-3/224, SHA-3/256, SHA-3/384, SHA-3/512 algorithms, high security level SHA-1, SHA-224, SHA-256, SHA-384, SHA-512, SHA-3/224, SHA-3/256, SHA-3/384, SHA-3/512 algorithms, and HMAC algorithms.
+The Crypto Library provides AES, DES, Triple-DES (3DES), RSA, RSA key generation, RSA public key computation, ECDSA (ECC over GF(p)) signature generation and verification, ECDH (ECC Diffie-Hellmann) key-exchange, full point addition (ECC over GF(p)), ECDAA, standard security level SHA-1, SHA-224, SHA-256, SHA-384, SHA-512, SHA-3/224, SHA-3/256, SHA-3/384, SHA-3/512 algorithms, high security level SHA-1, SHA-224, SHA-256, SHA-384, SHA-3/512 algorithms, and HMAC algorithms.